AbhiJ2706/abhij2706.github.io/README.md

 Code for the website itself is here: https://github.com/AbhiJ2706/personal-website-reactfolio

-This is just a redirect to it.
+This repo contains some helpful redirects to the site, which is deployed using the `gh-pages` npm package.